hortonworks/cloudbreak/README.md

 ### Check out the Cloudbreak repository

-Go to https://github.com/hortonworks/cloudbreak, Either clone or download the repository, use SSH which is described here: https://help.github.com/articles/connecting-to-github-with-ssh/
+Go to https://github.com/hortonworks/cloudbreak, either clone or download the repository, use SSH which is described here: https://help.github.com/articles/connecting-to-github-with-ssh/

 ### Project settings in IDEA